faishalkc/Minecraft-for-Windows-Launcher/README.md

 ## 📝 Notes

-This launcher is provided as-is, focusing on stability and compatibility improvements for the **Minecraft GDK** environment.
+This launcher is provided as-is, focusing on stability and compatibility improvements for the **Minecraft GDK based** environment.